drainplugofideas/kchowkchowkchow/README.md

 ## KChow's collection of hopefully useful information

 ### Introduction
-*Hi!
+Hi!
 My name is KChow and this is my website.
-In my personal life, I am a resident physician, but long before that I have always had a passion for workflows, systems,and  learning, and I want to have a way to share what I've learned with as many people as I can (likely people I know in real life).
-My goal for this website is to create a single location to share useful information that I have either found or content that I have created myself.
-I do not intend for this website to be a blog or updated frequently so please consider following me on twitter, reddit, or bookmarking this webpage (I will only be posting when new content is added).
-I hope to setup an email listserve at some point, but that's in the future.
-Hope the site helps!*
+In my personal life, I am a resident physician, but long before that I have always had a passion for workflows, systems, and learning.
+My goal for this website is to create a single location to share useful information that I have either found or  created and share this with as many people as I can (likely people I know in real life). **I do not intend for this website to be a blog or updated frequently so please consider signing up for my [email list here](https://goo.gl/forms/aLMXTU0EeDXHqc1w2).** I don't know how often I will update this website, but I promise you will not get flooded with emails.
+Hope the site helps!

 ### News
-- *May 4th 2018: This is the creation of the site!*
+- *May 4th 2018: Creation of the website*

 ### Fitness